Putin accuses Ukrainian leader of shunning road to peace

 All four countries have faced armed uprisings.

-Putin also criticised Ukraine over its stance in negotiations on the price it pays for Russian natural gas.
+Putin also criticized Ukraine over its stance in negotiations on the price it pays for Russian natural gas.

 He accused Kiev of resorting to blackmail in the negotiations and said Kiev had demanded a "totally unjustified" price cut for the gas.
 Putin added that "conscientious" consumers and suppliers should not suffer from "the actions of Ukrainian politicians".